Unified bijections for planar hypermaps with general cycle-length constraints: Applications of the bijection for charged hypermaps to annular hypermaps

 Let $\cB^{(d,e)}$ be the family of annular hypermaps with a dark outer face of degree $e$, non-separating ingirth at least $d$ and separating ingirth $e$.
 Let $\cB'^{(d,e)}$ be the set of fittingly charged annular hypermaps $(H,\si)$ with a dark outer face of degree $e$, where the charge $\si$ is defined as in Lemma~\ref{lem:sigma-condition-annular-dark}.
 By Lemma~\ref{lem:sigma-condition-annular-dark} we can identify the sets $\cB^{(d,e)}$ and $\cB'^{(d,e)}$.
 Moreover, by Theorem~\ref{theo:bij-shifted-dark}, the mapping $\Phi_-$ gives a bijection between $\cB'^{(d,e)}$ and the family of $(d,e)$-weighted hypermobiles.
 Thus we obtain the following result (see Figure~\ref{fig:bij_ingirth_d_annular_dark} for an example). \begin{thm} For $d$ and $e$ positive integers, the family $\cB^{(d,e)}$ is in bijection with the family of $(d,e)$-weighted hypermobiles.
 Each light (resp. dark) inner face in the hypermap corresponds to a light (resp. dark) square vertex of the same degree in the associated hypermobile.
-Moreover, the marked inner face corresponds to the marked square vertex. \end{thm} Note that Theorem~\ref{thm:bij_annular_dark} generalizes Theorem~\ref{theo:plane_dori} which corresponds to the case $e=d$ (by forgetting the marked inner face).
+Moreover, the marked inner face corresponds to the marked square vertex. \end{thm} \begin{remark} Theorem~\ref{thm:bij_annular_dark} generalizes Theorem~\ref{theo:plane_dori} which corresponds to the case $e=d$ (by forgetting the marked inner face).
 Indeed the ingirth of a hypermap with a marked inner face is the minimum of its separating and non-separating ingirths.
-This theorem also generalize the bijection established for so-called \emph{annular maps} (planar maps with a root-face and an additional marked face) in \cite{BFgir}.
+This theorem also generalize the bijection established for so-called \emph{annular maps} (planar maps with a root-face and an additional marked face) in \cite{BFgir}. \end{remark} \begin{remark} It would be possible to extend Theorem~\ref{thm:bij_annular_dark} to the case where there is a marked inner vertex $v_1$ instead of a marked inner face $f_1$.
+In that case the separating ingirth is the minimal boundary-length of a light region not containing $f_0$ but containing $v_1$ in its strict interior.
+In the associated hypermobiles, the marked vertex would be round instead of square, and its weight would be $e$ instead of $d$.
+It would also be possible to extend Theorem~\ref{thm:bij_annular_dark} to the case where there is a root-vertex $v_0$ instead of a root-face $f_0$: this would correspond to the case $e=0$ (no constraint on the separating ingirth) and we would apply $\Phi_0$ instead of $\Phi_-$.
+These extensions can be obtained from the charged-map setup in a way similar to the results proved in this section. \end{remark}

 Similarly let $\cC^{(d,e)}$ be the set of annular hypermaps with a light outer face of degree $e$, non-separating ingirth at least $d$, separating outgirth $e$, and such that the only outward cycle of length $e$ is the contour of the outer face.
 Let $\cC'^{(d,e)}$ be the set of fittingly charged annular hypermaps $(H,\si)$ with a light outer face of degree $e$, where the charge $\si$ is defined as in Lemma~\ref{lem:sigma-condition-annular-light}.
 By Lemma~\ref{lem:sigma-condition-annular-light} we can identify the sets $\cC^{(d,e)}$ and $\cC'^{(d,e)}$, and by Theorem~\ref{theo:bij-shifted-light}, the mapping $\Phi_+$ gives a bijection between $\cC'^{(d,e)}$ and the family of $(d,-e)$-weighted hypermobiles.
 In conclusion we obtain (see Figure~\ref{fig:bij_ingirth_d_annular_light} for an example): \begin{thm} For $d$ and $e$ positive integers, the family $\cC^{(d,e)}$ is in bijection with the family of $(d,-e)$-weighted hypermobiles.
 Each light (resp. dark) inner face in the hypermap corresponds to a light (resp. dark) square vertex of the same degree in the associated hypermobile.
 Moreover, the marked inner face corresponds to the marked square vertex. \end{thm}